Walk Stories

 "My father worked very hard his whole life and I want to honour that.
 I want people to know that."

 Like father, like son.
 Dan lives that same work ethic.
-On the weekend of Walk for Love, Dan starts cooking early on Friday morning, having planned out his baking schedule many weeks in advance and buying all the ingredients himself.
+On the weekend of Walk for Love, Dan would start cooking early on Friday morning, having planned out his baking schedule many weeks in advance and buying all the ingredients himself.

 “The Walk for Love is one way that I keep Mum’s memory alive.
 It’s a wonderful opportunity to reconnect and share memories of loved ones with those who knew them best.”